-A property deed is the legal document that actually transfers the property ownership.
+A property deed is a legal document that actually transfers the property ownership.
 Deed and title go hand-in-hand.
 A deed must be a physical piece of paper, according to the Statute of Frauds.

 If you have the deed signed and notarized, record it.
 In some counties, you can record a deed online with third-party services.
 Other counties require you to file deeds in person, at the records office.
 A quick call to the county will tell you which camp you’re in.

-So, now you know that a title is the legal right to your property, and a deed is the vehicle that gets you full title.
+So, now you know that a title is a legal right to your property, and a deed is a vehicle that gets you full title.
 Great!
 You just need to record the deed with the county and you’re good to go!

 But how do you know which deed to use?
 There are 5 main different types of property deeds, and each one is used in very specific situations.